szpone/client-simple-api/README.md

 ## General description

 This is a small application tied to [simple-api](https://github.com/szpone/simple-api).
 It uses its API to display simple data.
-You have to run both client-simpe and simple-api in order to use all features of this application.
+You have to run both client-simple-api and simple-api in order to use all features of this application.
 Instructions on running simple-api can be found in its README.

+## Getting yarn

+Instead of using npm, you can use yarn.
+Installation instructions can be found [here](https://yarnpkg.com/en/docs/install#debian-stable)

 ## Storybook